 - Staff should expect public attendance at any Public Meeting on Basalt Creek Planning.
-Future Public Meetings on Basalt Creek Planning be located in locations and rooms with facilities to accommodate public attendance. - Information be provided in the public notice on Basalt Creek Public Meetings indicating if public comment/testimony will be allowed at the public meeting. - This request is not based upon a legal requirement, - The request is an attempt to clarify expectations for citizens who are not familiar with governmental process, and the Public Meeting Laws and the rights of citizens to attend does not also infer participation. - The benefits of this request may provide assistance to - keeping the public informed and setting their expectations for participation as to the mechanics of the various meetings--- some which allow public testimony and some which do not. - sets the establishment of a meetings ground rules by those directing a meeting by addressing the issue prior to a meeting, and can assist in reducing time taken during a meeting to address a citizen's request
+Future Public Meetings on Basalt Creek Planning be located in locations and rooms with facilities to accommodate public attendance. - Information be provided in the public notice on Basalt Creek Public Meetings indicating if public comment/testimony will be allowed at the public meeting.

-Minutes and Record Keeping
+- $\circ~$ This request is not based upon a legal requirement, - The request is an attempt to clarify expectations for citizens who are not familiar with governmental process, and the Public Meeting Laws and the rights of citizens to attend does not also infer participation. • The benefits of this request may provide assistance to sets the establishment of a meetings ground rules by those directing a meeting - by addressing the issue prior to a meeting, and can assist in reducing time taken during a meeting to address a citizen's request Minutes and Record Keeping